Enrise/Frontend-guild/presentation/frontend-for-sales.md

 ----

 # The state of frontend in 2017
-- Gap between frontend and backend is closing
+- Gap between frontend and backend is closing.
+This means the "new frontend" fits really well in the Enrise methodology of developing.

 ----